 Tip#1.
 Know the Auction Rules and Schedule

-If an auction is announced, browse through a list of the repossessed cars included in the auction.
+Browse through a list of the repossessed cars included in the auction.
 See what makes and models are available and what fancies your interest.

-Research the current market price ranges for such each brand you want to check so that when you go to the auction, you have an idea on the maximum bid applicable.
+Research the current market price ranges for such each brand you want to check.
+So that when you go to the auction, you have an idea on the maximum bid applicable.

 Tip#3.
 Set a Budget